-The Coast Labor Relations Committee members are collectively responsible for running the affairs of the Longshore Division between caucuses.
-Specifically, they serve on the negotiating committee, administer the top level of the grievance procedure, and respond to requests from locals for assistance and information.
+The Coast Committee members are collectively responsible for running the affairs of the Coast Longshore Division between caucuses.
+Specifically, they serve on the Negotiating Committee, administer the top level of the PCL&CA grievance procedure, administer the financial affairs of the Coast Longshore Division, serve as Trustees for the ILWU-PMA Welfare and Pension Plans, and respond to requests from locals for assistance and information.